antleaf/doapr/webroot/content/repositories/arxiv.md

   and economics.
 Materials on this site are not peer-reviewed by arXiv.
 academic_applicant_only: 'Yes'
 accepted_content_formats: PDF, LaTex and HTML
-accepted_content_language: Any languages but the abstract must be in english
+accepted_content_languages: Any languages but the abstract must be in english
 accepted_content_level: Research only
 accepted_content_types: Preprints, Journal articles, PhD Thesis, Substantive Proceedings and Whitepapers